-- Eat mushrooms and fortified cereals, which contain vitamin D. If you aren’t consuming fortified foods on a consistent basis, take a vitamin D supplement.
+- Eat mushrooms and fortified cereals which contain vitamin D. If you aren’t consuming fortified foods on a consistent basis you’ll need to take a vitamin D supplement.
 Sunlight is another source of vitamin D.

-In addition, you’ll need enough zinc in your diet to support a healthy immune system, enough iron to maintain energy and immunity, and enough vitamin B12 to produce red blood cells and prevent anemia.
-This means you will want to:
+You’ll also need enough zinc in your diet to support a healthy immune system, enough iron to maintain energy and immunity and enough vitamin B12 to produce red blood cells and prevent anemia.
+This means you’ll want to:

 - Eat whole grains, beans and fortified cereals for zinc and iron.

-- Eat fortified cereals, soy products and nutritional yeast for vitamin B12.
+- Eat fortified cereals and soy products to get your vitamin B12.

 - First, replace all milk and dairy products with soy, rice, almond and hemp alternatives.
-Use vegan cheeses, soy or rice yogurt, “vegannaise,” soy or coconut-milk coffee creamer, vegan sour cream, etc.
+Use nondairy yogurt or kefir and soy or coconut-milk coffee creamer.